What is “Care, Support or Supervision”, and can it be Funded through Enhanced Housing Benefit?

 SHROA

-One of the questions (Q.81) in the Supported Housing Regulatory Oversight Act (SHROA) Consultation is around a definition of “care, support or supervision” (CSS), which the SHROA Consultation wishes to redefine.
-The question is “what would you define as ‘support’ and ‘supervision’ for the purposes of Housing Benefit?”.
+One of the questions (Q.81) in the Supported Housing Regulatory Oversight Act (SHROA) Consultation concerns the definition of “care, support or supervision” (CSS), which the SHROA Consultation seeks to redefine.
+The question is “what would you define as ‘support’ and ‘supervision’ for the purposes of Housing Benefit?”

 Unfortunately, the SHROA Consultation portal (Citizen Space) only allows 2000 digits per answer, which is woefully inadequate for such a nuanced argument around how CSS should be defined.